Ready for a dumpster? Get started today.

 In 2000, Cort moved to Florida to join Florida Recycling Services (FRS).
 Following an acquisition by Waste Services (Progressive Waste), Cort continued with the company as a District/Regional Controller.
 Cort joined the management team of Waste Pro USA as Corporate Controller in July 2006.

 Cort is a member of the Rollins College Financial Leadership Network (FLN) as part of the CFO Council.
-Cort is also a member of the fiCFO (Florida Institute of CFO’s) and was appointed as an Advisory Board Member for Blackstone Global Insurance in early 2017.
+Cort is also an Advisory Board Member of the fiCFO (Florida Institute of CFO’s) and an Advisory Board Member for Blackstone Global Insurance.